-The Agency maintains cash and investments in a common pool of the City.
-Interest earned on the pooled cash and investments is allocated monthly based on the average cash balance as a proportion of the City's total pooled cash and investments.
-Additional disclosure on the cash and investments can be found in the Annual Comprehensive Financial Report of the City.
+The Agency reports cash and investments at fair value in a common pool.
+Interest earned on the pooled cash and investments is allocated monthly based on each fund's average cash balance as a proportion of the Agency's total pooled cash and investments.